 A housewife get much, much less of that.
 Most of the interaction we get is with our kids and the Teletubbies or Bob the Builder.
 We too need real conversations during the day.

 6. No holidays.

 You have no annual leave whatsoever.
 The only time you get to take your leave is when your husband decides to go for a family holiday during the school holidays.
-Even then, it’s like a working holiday for you.
+Even then, it’s like a working holiday for you as a housewife.
 Same sh*t, different environment.
 However, it is nice to be out of the school routine.

 7. No one praises you.